 One of the most popular home remedies is a foot soak, mainly saltwater or vinegar.

 Why vinegar?
 It is a diluted form of acetic acid that’s inexpensive and easy to find anywhere.
-According to a study, vinegar is a powerful antifungal solution, which has been used to cure various ailments besides being a cooking ingredient.
-Thus, vinegar has been found to be one of the best cures for Foot Rot by slowing or halting the growth of fungi.
+According to a study, vinegar is a powerful antifungal solution, which has been used to manage various ailments besides being a cooking ingredient.
+Thus, vinegar has been found to be one of the best manage s for Foot Rot by slowing or halting the growth of fungi.

 It is also good to soak your socks and towels in vinegar as well, as prevention from recurrence.

 If you want to try an alternative foot soak, polyphenols in green tea have been touted to contain antifungal powers, which can alleviate infections.
 Make sure you use lukewarm water to steep the tea for at least 5 minutes before beginning the soak.

 Tea tree oil has a long history of being an antifungal and antibacterial powerhouse.
 Used in cosmetics, especially acne medications, this healing oil has been shown to manage and manage Foot Rot within weeks of daily application.
 To use, mix warm coconut oil with tea tree oil at a concentration of 25 to 50 per cent tea tree oil.
 For example, ½ tsp of tea tree oil with 1 tsp coconut oil, then apply it to the infected area once or twice daily.

 A lesser-known oil that has been used to manage fungal infection is neem oil.
 This oil also comes as a leaf extract and either can be applied directly on the affected areas daily.
 When using oil care management, a light massage is the best way of an application so the oil can slowly be absorbed into the skin.